 Often when a staff member completes a consulting project, they write a short blog post about it, which helps promote our consulting services.

 We work Monday-Friday, approximately 8:30am - 5:30pm plus as needed.
 There are times when people work additional hours, like when we’re producing a shoot, traveling to a portfolio event or meeting a deadline.
 But most evenings, you’ll find the office empty by 6 p.m.
 We work in a two-story 4400-square-foot building in Conshohocken.
 We have offices on the upper floor, and a conference room, lunch area and other common areas downstairs.
 The work atmosphere is pretty relaxed.
 We usually have the radio on at a low volume.
-We tend to discourage the use of ear buds and texting during work hours.
+We discourage the use of ear buds and texting during work hours.

-We encourage a collaborative approach that allows everyone to grow as fast as their own ability and ambition allows.
+We encourage a collaborative approach that allows everyone to grow as fast as their own ability, ambition, and attitude allow.
 Influence is something that everyone earns every day by saying and doing smart things.
 Management responsibilities are fluid and not necessarily a function of seniority.
 Everything in our company is dynamic.
 No position is permanent, and no position has a fixed set of tasks.
 As staff members acquire more and more experience, and especially as they grow their consulting business, they gain more and more autonomy.
 We start everyone off with a lot of structure and supervision, and over time everyone earns more and more freedom to follow their own path.
-We have several staff members who work almost exclusively on their own consulting projects, and I make every effort to ensure that they have all the support they need to thrive.
+We have several staff members who work almost exclusively on consulting projects, and I make every effort to ensure that they have all the support they need to thrive.
 Everyone in the company is expected to have a lot of initiative and an entrepreneurial spirit, and people tend to succeed here in proportion to that ethos.
 Our company is growing at a rapid pace, which forces us to occasionally adjust everyone’s responsibilities, so being adaptable is essential.
 The pace of our growth provides a tremendous opportunity for people who are interested in growing.
 It will not appeal to anyone looking to punch a clock or perform an unchanging set of tasks.